Custom Spotlight: Contemporary Designs

 Geometry Glass: Six of these geometric 35”D pendants were grouped in an asymmetrical configuration to create the central focal point in a New York restaurant.
 The metal framework is deliberately minimal, with clear seeded glass revealing a simple Edison bulb.

-Glass Act: Both of the designs shown above are custom modifications of a popular Hammerton Signature pendant fixture.
+Glass Act: Both of the designs shown above are custom modifications of a popular Hammerton Heritage pendant fixture.
 The sophisticated design at left uses textured kiln-fired glass panels to accentuate its geometric shape.
 Integrated LED illuminates thick cast glass pendants as the light source, replacing what would typically be a functional incandescent bulb.
 The fixture at right adapts the same design for an outdoor residential application, incorporating clear seeded glass panels to accommodate a UL wet rating for exterior use.

 Silver Chalice: A balanced mobile design provided the inspiration for this distinctive custom blown glass chandelier created for a residential installation.
 Silver leafing at the bottom of each blown glass shade provides unusual color and light diffusion.

-Table Talk: A custom adaptation of a popular Hammerton Signature fixture, this sleek linear suspension pairs steel and artisan glass in a subtly whimsical reference to the dinner table ritual.
+Table Talk: A custom adaptation of a popular Hammerton Heritage fixture, this sleek linear suspension pairs steel and artisan glass in a subtly whimsical reference to the dinner table ritual.
 Plenty of ambient and downward directed light makes it ideal for dining applications.